mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Proposed approach: mpNet

 Denoting $\mathcal{B}$ the current minibatch of size $B$, the expectation involved in the risk is approximated by computing an average over the minibatch observations, leading to the cost function

 Note that this cost function evolves with time, since all minibatches are made of different observations, thus allowing real-time adaptation of {\sf mpNet} to changes in the channel distribution.
 The network is trained to minimize the average discrepancy between its inputs and outputs, exactly as a classical autoencoder.
 It operates \emph{online}, on streaming observations $\mathbf{x}_t,\, t=1,\dots,\infty$ of the form \eqref{eq:observations} acquired over time (coming from all users indifferently).
 Note that, as opposed to the classical unfolding strategies \cite{Gregor2010,Hershey2014,Kamilov2016}, the proposed method is totally \emph{unsupervised}, meaning that it requires only noisy channel observations and no database of clean channels to run.
-Note that in all the experiments performed in this letter, we use minibatches of $200$ observations and the Adam optimization algorithm \cite{Kingma2014} with an exponentially decreasing learning rate starting at $0.001$ and being multiplied by $0.9$ every $200$ minibatchs.
+Note that in all the experiments performed in this paper, we use minibatches of $B=200$ observations and the Adam optimization algorithm \cite{Kingma2014}.
 By abuse of notation, we denote $\texttt{Adam}(\mathbf{W},\frac{\partial C}{\partial \mathbf{W}},\alpha)$ the update of the weights $\mathbf{W}$ by the Adam algorithm on cost function $C$ using the learning rate $\alpha$.